 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

-- LARC489N: Special Topics in Landscape Architecture: Culture and Earth: Transformation and Adaptation-New Zealand
+- LARC489N: Special Topics in Landscape Architecture: Sustainable Culture and Earth: Transformation and Adaptation-New Zealand

-- HONR348B: Advanced Honors Seminar: Culture and Earth: Transformation and Adaptation-New Zealand
+- HONR348N: Special Topics in Landscape Architecture: Sustainable Culture and Earth: Transformation and Adaptation-New Zealand

 The credit you earn during this program will count as resident credit.